makersacademy/rps-challenge/README.md

 5. Use constant variable to hold hash of possible outcomes to render winner of each game.

+6. Add tally_score method to Player and Computer class so that it's possible to track how many games have been won by the players.

 ### Installation

 Install Bundler and the relevant gems with the below commands: